Don't Knock! Rowhammer at the Backdoor of DNN Models: Backdoor Injection using Rowhammer

 \subsection{Offline Attack Phase}

 In the offline phase of the attack, we optimize the trigger pattern and the bit-flip locations in the weight matrices.
 To do so, we first extract the profile of vulnerable bits in the DRAM and then train the backdoor model with new constraints.
-Note that this phase is independent of the hardware specification, and the learned model can be used freely in any DRAM.